YosefLab/Rline/README.md

 of bad 4
 ```

-### Running RLine
+### Running Rline
 You can run the package with devtools::load_all() and then call the four functions.
 The algorithm's work flow is reconstruct -> line -> concatenate -> normalize.
-Please reference the documentation and examples within the documentation for more information on the specific parameters, inputs, and outputs of each function.
+Please reference the documentation and examples for more information on the specific parameters, inputs, and outputs of each function.

-### RLine Results
+### Rline Results
-After calling Rline you should get an embedded graph representation of your original input encoded in a numeric matrix format.
+After calling Rline, you should get an embedded graph representation of your original input.
+This embedded graph should be encoded in a numeric matrix format.
 The row names represent the vertices of the embedded graph.
 Each row of the numeric matrix represents the weights of that row vertice.
 ```
 good -0.172447 -0.137203 -0.217762 -0.563915 0.293286 0.423504 0.522185 -0.172056 0.066339 -0.118167
 the -0.173197 -0.137063 -0.218054 -0.563202 0.294062 0.487632 -0.234309 -0.242937 0.189593 0.335188